redhat-performance/boatload/README.md

 The boatload workload allows setting a custom image with the containers it deploys.
 Use the `-i` option to change the container image.
 The default container image is `quay.io/redhat-performance/test-gohttp-probe:v0.0.2`.
 The `test-gohttp-probe` container image exposes a `livez` and `readyz` endpoint so you can easily test probe configuration in conjunction with various object hierarchies.

-An example of a container image that works with all probes disabled is the pause pod.
+An example of a container image that works with all probes disabled is the pause image.

 ```console
 $ ./boatload.py -i 'gcr.io/google_containers/pause-amd64:3.0' --no-probes